erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task Fifteen - Script that displays the number of  lines containing bin in a file
 #### Task Sixteen - Script to display lines containing root and the next three lines after them in a file
 #### Task Seventeen - Script that displays all the lines that do not contain bin in a file
+#### Task Eighteen - Script that displays all the files in a directory starting with a letter